Cho Tae-yong

 Cho Tae-yong (born 29 August 1956) is a South Korean career diplomat and politician with over three decades of experience who served as South Korea's National Security Advisor from March to December 2023.
 On January 16, 2024, he was appointed Director of the National Intelligence Service of South Korea, serving until June 2025.

 Cho has extensive experience in a range of high-level diplomatic assignments dealing with the United States and North Korea.
 In November 2016, he represented South Korea in talks with Michael Flynn and other members of then-U.S. President-elect Donald Trump's foreign policy team on North Korea.
 He and then-U.S. Deputy Secretary of State Antony Blinken held five rounds of U.S.-South Korea strategic consultations on North Korea between 2015 and 2017.
 As South Korea's First Vice Foreign Minister between 2014 and 2015, he represented South Korea in regular U.S.-South Korea-Japan trilateral talks with U.S. Deputy Secretary of State Tony Blinken and Japanese Vice Foreign Minister Shinsuke Sugiyama.

-He is not to be confused with Cho Tae-yul, a similarly named South Korean career diplomat who was South Korea's Second Vice Foreign Minister of Affairs until 2016 and currently serves as the Permanent Representative of the Republic of Korea to the United Nations.
+On 12 November 2025, Cho was arrested on charges of involvement in the 2024 South Korean martial law crisis.
+On 21 May 2026, Cho was found guilty of perjury during his testimony to the National Assembly and falsifying an official document that backed up his false statements, and sentenced to 18 months in prison.